 The summer is looking bright for visitors to Maroubra Beach as McKeon Street will be closed off to cars and opened to the community as a place for people to gather and enjoy.
-The project, called ‘Heart of the ‘Bra, McKeon Street Plaza’, will be officially opened by Mayor Dylan Parker on Saturday 8 October 2022.
+The project will be officially opened by Mayor Dylan Parker on Saturday 8 October 2022.

 “This is an opportunity to prioritise people and our local businesses.
 Creating a plaza on McKeon Street will provide more opportunity for visitors and locals to stay in the area and enjoy the beautiful beachside suburb of Maroubra, while also spending time at the local businesses and outdoors,” says Mayor Parker.